delvinsalman/Weather-App/README.md

 <img width="1508" alt="Screenshot 2024-12-03 at 4 55 41 PM" src="https://github.com/user-attachments/assets/a6889178-204b-4a90-85ce-50f76e5c9be6">

 <img width="1508" alt="Screenshot 2024-12-03 at 4 56 09 PM" src="https://github.com/user-attachments/assets/e0469038-901e-44fb-975b-4fed50ac1663">

+## Installation & Deploying

+The application can be downloaded as a ZIP folder from GitHub and showcased on your local HTML browser.
+It does not require a Python script or any live server, so users can simply run it directly through their online browsers.